 From 1955 to 1977, Mr. Williams was a career law enforcement official serving in various law enforcement capacities, including extensive work in homicide, organized crime, narcotics, intelligence investigations, and criminal investigations management.

-Mr. Williams ended his public law enforcement career as Director of Law Enforcement, Florida Department of Law Enforcement.
+Before cofounding IIR, Mr. Williams served as the Director of Law Enforcement at the Florida Department of Law Enforcement (FDLE).
+At FDLE, he provided guidance and oversight of several critical criminal justice programs and launched and supported numerous projects that directly impacted Florida’s criminal justice strategy and response.
 He also served as Director of the Florida Crime Information Center, a major state communications and criminal justice information facility directly servicing state, county, and city criminal justice agencies.

 Mr. Williams holds a bachelor of science degree in criminal justice management from Florida International University.
 He is also a graduate of the 83rd Session of the Federal Bureau of Investigation National Academy.